 ***COVID-19 Update: We have reduced the number of volunteers allowed in the facility at one time as a precaution against Covid-19.
 If you are interested in becoming a new volunteer, please fill out the application.
-This will ensure you are on a contact list for when we may safely hold our next new volunteer orientation.
+We are still holding orientations but our spots are limited in an effort to keep everyone safe.
 Thank you for your interest and we hope to be able to see you soon!

 Volunteers at Gold Country Wildlife Rescue are the pillars of our organization.
 We could not accomplish our mission to rescue, rehabilitate, and release injured and orphaned wildlife without their hard work and dedication.
 The devotion and enthusiasm of GCWR volunteers is truly an inspiration and is vital to keeping our doors open to animals in need.

 Wildlife rehabilitation has a wide variety of opportunities available to meet whatever interest you might have as a volunteer.
 Keep in mind, some of this work is HARD work!
 Please look through the list below to determine what volunteering sector might interest you.